FFTAI/fftai.github.io/docs/quickstart.md

 2. Run command ``sudo dpkg -i webots_2023b_amd64.deb`` to install the package.

 !> Webots is a robot simulation software developed by Cyberbotics，which is used for simulating and testing the behavior of robots in a virtual environment before deploying them in the physical world.
 Webots provides a library of pre-built robot models representing a wide variety of robots.
 It incorporates a powerful physics engine that simulates realistic interactions between robots and their environments.
 It supports programming interfaces in several languages (C, C++, Python, Java) for developing and controlling robot behaviors.
-For more information on Webots, you can refer to its official documentation: [Webots User Guide](https://www.cyberbotics.com/doc/guide/index).
+For more information on Webots, you can refer to its official documentation: [Webots +User Guide](https://www.cyberbotics.com/doc/guide/index).

-## Starting the RoCS Server
+### Starting the RoCS Server

 Open a terminal, run the following command: